marten-seemann/ack-frequency/draft-iyengar-quic-delayed-ack.md

 # Sending Acknowledgments {#sending}

-Prior to receiving an ACK_FREQUENCY frame, endpoints send acknowledgements as specified in Section 13.2.1 of {{QUIC-TRANSPORT}}.
+Prior to receiving an ACK_FREQUENCY frame, and for packets received in the Initial and Handshake packet number space, endpoints send acknowledgements as specified in Section 13.2.1 of {{QUIC-TRANSPORT}}.

 On receiving an ACK_FREQUENCY frame and updating its recorded `max_ack_delay`